As Flies to Whatless Boys

 Willy and his father—together with their helpmate, an African named John—make a last-ditch attempt to refurbish a schooner that has washed up.
 But before the ship can be launched Willy’s father contracts the dreaded disease, moving the story towards its heroic, tragic conclusion: Willy’s account of transporting his father out of the jungle on a makeshift stretcher carried by himself, John, and two Warrahoon Indians.
 For a day and a night they haul him over the mountains of the Northern Range, across the breadth of Trinidad, back to Port of Spain and his family, only to spend his final few hours with them.
 This epic trek also brings fifteen-year-old Willy to the most trying decision of his life—whether to return to England with Marguerite, or become the head of his family in their new home.
 Antoni’s tragic historical novel, accented with West Indian cadence and captivating humor, provides an unforgettable glimpse into nineteenth-century Trinidad & Tobago.

 Read a feature on Robert Antoni’s use of vernacular in As Flies to Whatless Boys at the Huffington Post.

-- Subjects: Caribbean Interest, Featured Caribbean Interest Titles, Featured Literary Fiction Titles, Literary Fiction, New Releases
+- Subjects: Caribbean Interest, Featured Caribbean Interest Titles, Featured Literary Fiction Titles, Literary Fiction

 - Tags: adventure, Caribbean, historical fiction, journey, jungle, London, Port of Spain, Robert Antoni, socialism, Trinidad, utopian, voyage